frekele/helicopterizer/README.md

 #### Data volume container

 *Use a data volume container*.
 Since data volumes are persistent until no containers use them, a container can created specifically for this purpose.
-This is the recommended approach.

 *Example with Jenkins:*